 In April 2012, Georgian Railway JSC and the Government of Georgia entered into the Bypass Project Memorandum.
-According to the Bypass Project Memorandum the Government is interested and aims to purchase from the Group approximately 70.1 hectares of land plots which will be freed up as a result of the removal of railway infrastructure from Tbilisi city centre and construction of a new bypass railway route for the purposes of further development of the land plots.
+According to the Bypass Project Memorandum the Government is interested and aims to purchase from the Group approximately 70.1 hectares of land plots which will be freed up as a result of the removal of railway infrastructure from Tbilisi city center and construction of a new bypass railway route for the purposes of further development of the land plots.
 The Government agrees to pay to Georgian Railway JSC CHF 138 million equivalent in national currency through the reduction in the amount of dividends payable to the Government.
 In 2012, Georgian Railway JSC declared dividends of GEL 231,592 thousand (CHF 138 million) and classified the amount as an advance received from the Government for the sale of land in accordance with the Bypass Project Memorandum.
+As a result, the dividend payable was classified as an advance received from the Government for the sale of land.